Elā - Natural Mineral Colours

 elā - Colours of the Earth!

 Think of the pre-historic cave paintings of Bhimbetka or the Ajanta cave frescoes of 2nd Century BCE – no chemicals were used in these paintings and the world is still in awe!
 Colours that were made from minerals and plant materials!
-Mineral Colours were also traditionally used in the miniature paintings of Rajasthan.
-Colours for these paintings were prepared from sustainable, eco-friendly materials such as coloured dust, ochres and minerals.
-Colours were made from coloured minerals and mixed with gum and water for use.
-Goat Hair and other natural hair brushes and fine sticks were used for painting.
+Mineral Colours were also traditionally used in the paintings of Rajasthan.
+Colours for these paintings were prepared from sustainable, eco-friendly materials such as powdered minerals and semi-precious stones mixed with tree gum (Babul tree) - kheriya gond (indigenous glue), which give a dazzling brilliance and permanency to the painting.
+Powdered earthen colours, water, gum and indigo are also used.

-Heart for Art is proud to bring back the tradition of these natural colours – for you and the earth!
+Proud to bring back the tradition of these Natural Watercolor Paints – for you and the earth!
 Brought to you in a Heirloom Kit – to take care and preserve, as we help preserve the earth and its environment for future generations – just like our ancestors!

-- Seven Mineral Colours- Red, Yellow, Orange, Blue, Green, Black and White (14 ml each)
+- Eight Mineral Colours- Red, Yellow, Orange, Blue, Green, Brown, Black and White (14 ml each)

 - Natural Gum for mixing (14 ml)

 - Eco Drawing Pencil